 The growth option is not suitable for investors who want regular cash payments from their assets.

 The dividend reinvestment option is unique.
-Dividends that would otherwise be paid to fund investors are utilized to buy more fund shares.
+Dividends that would otherwise be paid to fund investors are utilised to buy more fund shares.
 When dividends are paid on the stocks in the mutual fund, funds do not return to the investor.

 This strategy gradually raises the number of shares owned and often results in the account increasing value faster than if dividends were not reinvested.